hundredrabbits/Paradise/README.md

 ## Actions

-There are 16 action primitives(excl.
-Learn), you can queue multiple actions using the `&` character, for example `create a teapot & enter the teapot`.
+There are 16 base actions(excl.
+Learn).
+You can queue multiple actions using the `&` character, for example `create a teapot & enter the teapot`.

+### Default

 #### Learn
 - `learn` See available actions.